This quick and easy Hunan Chicken stir fry recipe pairs juicy chicken and tender vegetables with the best sweet and spicy Hunan Sauce!

 An Easy Chinese Stir-Fry Recipe

-If you’re a fan of Chinese-American food, your probably familiar with Hunan Chicken already.
-The perfectly balanced sauce is lightly tangy sauce and just a bit sweet.
+If you’re a fan of Chinese-American food, you are probably familiar with Hunan Chicken already.
+The perfectly balanced sauce is light and tangy and just a bit sweet.
 Hunan chicken also features tender, juicy white meat chicken and a variety of veggies.
 It’s no wonder this saucy stir-fry is a staple on most takeout menus!

 Is Hunan Chicken the Same as Szechuan Chicken?

 You might be wondering if Hunan Chicken is more or less the same as Szechuan Chicken, but actually, they’re very different.
 Originally, the recipes come from different regions of China.
-As you might expect, the two dishes typically contain different ingredients and use a different cooking process, too.
+As you might expect, the two dishes typically contain different ingredients and use different cooking processes, too.

 While Szechuan Chicken uses dried chilies (and sometimes special Szechuan peppercorns) for a spicy kick, Hunan Chicken is spicy thanks to a special fermented chili paste.

-Also, Hunan Chicken is a tangier, saucier dish, and includes more veggies, while Szechuan Chicken tends to be sweeter and have less (or even no) sauce.
+Also, Hunan Chicken is a tangier, saucier dish, and includes more veggies, while Szechuan Chicken tends to be sweeter and has less (or even no) sauce.

-Another difference is in the chicken itself: typically, Szechuan Chicken is made with fried chunks of chicken, while Hunan Chicken is made with sliced, velveted chicken breast.
+Another difference is in the chicken itself: typically, Szechuan Chicken is prepared with fried chunks of chicken, while Hunan Chicken is made with sliced, velveted chicken breast.

 Everything in this simple ingredient list should be available at your local grocery store.
 If you have trouble sourcing anything, try asking at an ethnic food store.
 OR our bestie, Amazon. 😊

 - Oil: For sautéing.
 You’ll need about two tablespoons of vegetable oil.